 Don’t Use Unhealthy Coping Mechanisms

 Having a child with autism is going to be difficult at times, and you may feel like you are completely alone and have no one to turn to.
 When this happens, the last thing that you should do is adopt unhealthy coping mechanisms like stress eating or drinking alcohol.
 If you have and need help, a rehabilitation center can provide this.
+You can check out rehab in Pennsylvania if you need help.
 Meditation and exercise are highly recommended methods for coping with stress.

 Do Ask For Help